anna099/hegel/observing-self/3-phrenology.md

 actual squirrel, or an individual's inner state).
 The face renders visible the invisible, Hegel concedes, 'but without [the invisible inner] itself being intertwined with this appearance.'

+The arbitrariness of a face's signification is the first blow to the physiognomist's search for necessary law.
+The second is a repetition of a moment that the psychologist already experienced: that is, the *freedom* of the individual removes any necessary connection between their inner state and its outer manifestation.
+In psychological observation, this meant that the individual was free to choose how she was affected by her cultural environment.
+In the case of physiognomy, it poses the following problem:

+> In the way that in the previous relationships [e.g. that of psychology], in
+> the circumstances lying before us [the cultural environment in the case of
+> psychology, and the face and body in physiognomic context], there was an
+> existent, and the individuality took for itself what *he* could and what *he*
+> wanted from it, and he either submitted to this existent or he twisted it
+> around, and for that reason the existent did not contain the necessity and
+> essence of individuality. ...
+[Therefore,] to the individual, **the sign is as
+> much its face as it is its mask**, which it can remove.[^28]

+With this point, Hegel starts to move forward to the conclusion of his critique of physiognomy.
+In doing so, he provides us with a helpful account of 'the genuine thought that lies at the basis of ... the *science* of physiognomy' (though he is reluctant to call it a 'science').[^29] This fundamental 'thought' is that of a strict distinction between the 'theoretical' and the 'practical';
+that is, between a non-essential outer which is some *manifestation* of an essential inner.
+Of course, we have seen this mode of thinking occur time and time again in the *Observing Reason* chapter.
+For observational reason, 'inwardness' is 'supposed to be the true'.
+In this sense, it is no surprise that *Kant*, a philosopher for whom reason is of utmost importance, sees the ultimate reality of things as a kind of *inner* (the in-itself) that lies beyond appearances and manifestations, and sees the true moral worth of an act in its *inner* intention.[^30]